 For my full CV click here – CV_2022.

-Rutherford, A. (in press).
+Rutherford, A. (2021).
 Psychology at the intersections of gender, feminism, history, and culture.
 In K. Keith (Ed.), Elements of Psychology and Culture series.
 Cambridge University Press. [short monograph]

 Pickren, W. E. & Rutherford, A. (Eds.)
 (2018).
 125 years of the American Psychological Association.
 Washington, DC: APA Books.